kamichoy/ConsultingPartiesChecker/README.md

-The contact data in `data.js` is pulled from live sources (Indiana Landmarks, Indiana Historical Society, the HUD Tribal Directory Assistance Tool, and the NATHPO THPO directory) and can go stale.
+The contact data in `data.js` is pulled from live sources (Indiana Landmarks, Indiana Historical Society, the HUD Tribal Directory Assistance Tool, and the NATHPO THPO Directory) and can go stale.
 To rebuild it:

 1. Install [Node.js](https://nodejs.org/) if you don't already have it.
 2. In the project folder, install dependencies: